CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Credential-Management.md

 You must have sudoer permission to configure switches when using the SSH key method.
 {{</notice>}}

-4. Create a pair of SSH private and public keys:
+4. Create a pair of SSH private and public keys on the NetQ appliance.
+(When prompted keep pressing enter):

     ```
     ssh-keygen -t rsa -C "<USER>"